devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Effect: Allow or Deny (required)
 - Action (required)
-- NotAction: explicitly matches everything except the specified list of actions
+- NotAction: explicitly matches everything except the specified list of actions, recommended for deny statements
 - Principal: you cannot use the Principal element in an IAM identity-based policy because, in that case, you are already attaching the policy directly to a principal (optional)
-- NotPrincipal
+- NotPrincipal: recommended for deny statements
 - Resource: ARN of the resource (can have wildcards) (required)
-- NotResource
+- NotResource: recommended for deny statements
 - Condition: define complex conditions, multiple are interpreted as an AND operation (optional)

 #### Identity-based policies